-Professional athletes typically use plyometrics for training.
+Professional athletes typically use plyometrics training exercises to increase their stamina, strength, balance and flexability.
 Athletes need to be able to jump, grab a ball, and do a variety of intense physical activities, from soccer to baseball.
 Athletes that are at this high level of performance are expected to have extreme control in unpredictable circumstances.

 Plyometric Workouts For Beginners